ronanboiteau/NormEZ/README.md

  - Functions with too many arguments (> 4).
  - Missing space after keyword.
  - Misplaced pointer symbol(s).
+ - Filenames that don't respect the [snake_case naming convention](https://en.wikipedia.org/wiki/Snake_case).

+## To-do

+Here are the Epitech coding-style violations ***NOT YET*** checked by NormEZ:
+ - Wrong indentation level.
+ - Folder names that don't respect the [snake_case naming convention](https://en.wikipedia.org/wiki/Snake_case).

+## Bugs

+### Known bugs

+ - `for` statements been flagged as multiple assignments.

-## Report a bug
+### Report a bug

-If you found a bug, feel free to [create a GitHub issue](https://github.com/ronanboiteau/NormEZ/issues).
+If you found a bug that isn't listed above in as a known bug, feel free to [create a GitHub issue](https://github.com/ronanboiteau/NormEZ/issues).

 ## Author